olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 ## Flashing ##

-- Download the firmware for your receiver.
+- Download the firmWare for your receiver.
-    - The latest pre-release is found [here](https://github.com/olliw42/mLRS/tree/main/firmware/pre-release-esp).
+    - The latest pre-release is found [here](https://github.com/olliw42/mLRS/tree/main/firmWare/pre-release-esp).
     - The latest official release is found [here](https://github.com/olliw42/mLRS/releases).
 - To prepare your receiver for flashing, you will need to connect it to a USB<>UART, follow the normal connections:
     - 5V to 5V